Meditation means intentionally focusing the mind. In Christian meditation, we meditate on the bible, on Jesus, or on oneness with God.

 Meditative prayer is a type of contemplative meditation.
 When we do a meditative prayer, we repeat the words of a prayer in a similar fashion to repeating a mantra (though, arguably, without the energy resonances that mantras produce).

 Try these psalms for meditation:Second Peter 2:9 “the Lord knows how to rescue the godly from trials, and to keep the unrighteous under punishment until the Day of Judgment.”
 Click To Tweet Corinthians 13:1 “If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.”
 Click To Tweet

 Meditating to God is another popular type of meditation for Christians.
 In this exercise the individual opens their heart to God and asks to be made one with God (which is identical to Bhakti method but focused on God ).

 Now let me share with you a biblical meditation method that I love.
 Try it now and you’ll quickly feel closer to God.

 If you’re looking to learn how to do Biblical meditation, the best place to start is with Psalm 119:15, which instructs us to “Meditate on God’s precepts and ways.”
 But just how exactly do we do biblical meditation?

 The word meditation can be interpreted in many different ways, as meaning “repeating” or “reflecting” or “thinking.”
 It is about making your entire being about one thing.

 So, logically, if we going to focus on the word of God we first need to choose which specific words to focus on.

-2) Close your eyes and sit comfortably and with good posture.
+- Close your eyes and sit comfortably and with good posture.

-5) Focus your mind absolutely on God’s words, meditating on them.
+- Focus your mind absolutely on God’s words, meditating on them.
 You should hold the words in your mind lightly and remain calm.
 Just allow the words to be present in your mind.

 Continual practice of this technique will help you to develop a higher understanding of god and of your own relationship to god.